Frequently Asked Questions

 You may have been exposed to PBB if you or your mother:

 To detect the level of PBB in the body, blood is drawn and analyzed.
 However, blood testing for PBB is not a routine test available at doctor’s offices and is not a standard laboratory procedure.
-The Emory PBB research laboratory analyzes blood for PBB with research participation.
-If you are interested in participating in PBB research, please complete the
+Currently, we are not enrolling in any new studies.
+We are analyzing data from recently completed studies.
+If you are interested in participating in future research studies, please complete the Health Research Interest Form.

 Blood testing for PBB is not a routine test available at doctor’s offices and is not a standard laboratory procedure.
 The Michigan PBB Registry Team conducts research studies to investigate the health effects of PBB exposure, and as part of the research, participants’ blood is tested for PBB.
-If you are interested in participating in future research studies, please complete the Health Research Interest Form
+Currently, we are not enrolling in any new studies.
+We are analyzing data from recently completed studies.
+If you are interested in participating in future research studies, please complete the Health Research Interest Form.

 PBB levels are reported in parts per billion (ppb).
 Among Michiganders that we have tested in recent years, the average blood level is 0.24 parts per billion.
 Although a part per billion is a very low concentration, it’s important to understand that our natural hormones exert their effects at similar low concentrations: